 To determine eligibility for Summer Federal Work-Study:

-- Complete the Summer Scholarship and Federal Work-Study Application
+- Complete the electronic 2022 Application for Summer Scholarship, Loans and Summer Federal Work-Study

 Please visit the Office of Student Employment to find a position that works with your strengths and availability.

 While The University of Chicago’s all-grant financial aid packages provide the opportunity for students to graduate without significant debt, we do expect students and families to help contribute toward the cost of the UChicago education.
 Students’ financial aid packages will contain self-help expectations in the form of Federal Work-Study eligibility and/or work expectations.
 These work expectations will help students to contribute towards, among other costs, their occasional personal expenses during the academic year.